Bouncers assaulted me, friends at Gurugram club, says Haryana forest dept official | Law-Order

 - India

 A forest department employee has alleged that he and his friends were thrashed by bouncers at a club in a mall at MG Road here, police said.
-A complaint has been lodged regarding the matter and the file has been forwarded to the Sector 29 police station SHO, MG Road police outpost in-charge Balram said.
+A complaint was lodged with MG Road police outpost and forwarded to the Sector 29 police station SHO, outpost in-charge Balram said.

 In his complaint, Dev Kumar, a range officer in Nuh district, said he and his friends had gone to a club at the mall on Monday night, coming out in the early hours of Tuesday.